crypticsy/Unfollower/README.md

 <br/>

 ## 📋 Requirements
-To run this project, you need:
+To run this project by yourself, you need:
 - Python 3.7+
-- Streamlit
-- BeautifulSoup4

 Install the dependencies with:

 ```bash
 pip install -r requirements.txt
 ```